Sash0k/android-better-time-picker/README.md

 *For a working implementation of this project see the `sample/` folder.*

-  0. Include the Android clock fonts in your `assets/fonts/` folder (create the folder if it doesn't already exist.
+  0. Include the Android clock fonts in your `assets/fonts/` folder (create the folder if it doesn't already exist).
 You can find these fonts in the `assets/fonts/` folder in this library or in your android SDK installation.

         AndroidClockMono-Thin.ttf